Thee121/Trabajo-Fin-Grado/README.md

 # Robotica

 This repository provides software tools for robots.
-It includes [Python3](https://www.python.org/) code for managing the communication with robotic simulators such as [CoppeliaSim](https://www.coppeliarobotics.com/) and some samples of wheeled robot controllers.
+It includes [Python3](https://www.python.org/) code for managing the communication with robotic simulators such as [CoppeliaSim](https://www.coppeliarobotics.com/).

 The repository can be downloaded and used as needed.
 It is encouraged to maintain the original directory structure as in the repository.
 It will be described any specific dependency between modules or scripts.